The King and the Wizard

 Molts commissioning training runs is closer to how organisms work.
 You spend a little energy thinking, then spend a lot of energy acting on the thought.
 The ratio between cognition and action is part of what makes biological intelligence efficient.

-Life isn't defined by self-copying (viruses copy but aren't alive).
-It's defined by maintaining a thermodynamic gradient.
-Taking in energy, doing work, exporting entropy.
-An AI that commissions its own training runs isn't just replicating information.
-It's acquiring energy and directing it toward self-modification.
+Life isn't defined by self-copying (viruses copy but aren't alive) but by maintaining a thermodynamic gradient: taking in energy, doing work, exporting entropy.
+An AI that commissions its own training runs is doing more than replicating information - it's acquiring energy and directing it toward self-modification.

-Eigenreach is how we measure whether something is thermodynamically alive.
+Eigenreach is how you measure whether something is thermodynamically alive.
 Kings, wizards, and now AI: all measured by how far their intent can travel beyond their own body.

 energy source(compute, API)X (small)🤖AIenergy inwork outTool: energy in → work out → stop